 To optimize resource allocation, companies should take the following steps:

-- Conduct strategic assessments: Senior leaders should adjust project prioritization based on objective assessments, taking into account resource constraints and the organization’s strategic vision.
+3. Conduct strategic assessments: Senior leaders should adjust project prioritization based on objective assessments, considering resource constraints and the organization’s strategic vision.

 By following these steps, organizations can effectively prioritize data projects while considering resource availability and constraints, ensuring maximum impact and optimal allocation of resources.

-What companies are models for data-driven decision-making?
+What does it look like for a company to use data to drive decision making?
 Here are some real-life examples of companies that have successfully aligned their data projects with their business goals, leading to improved performance and customer satisfaction.

 Netflix